jolexa/aws-codebuild-dockerhub/README.md

 ## Questions / Contact
 I will be more than happy to answer any questions on GitHub Issues and review Pull Requests to make this reference even better.
-Feel free to reach on on [Twitter](https://twitter.com/jolexa) as well.
+Feel free to reach me on [Twitter](https://twitter.com/jolexa) as well.